-Surgical treatment within six months of lumbar disc herniationOctober 25th, 2011 in Diseases, Conditions, Syndromes /
+Surgical treatment within six months of lumbar disc herniationOctober 25, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study in the Journal of Bone and Joint Surgery (JBJS) found that patients with herniated lumbar disc symptoms were significantly worse if the patients had symptoms for more than six months prior to treatment, compared to those who had symptoms for six months or less.
 Symptoms included pain, function, general health, work status and patient satisfaction.